learn-co-curriculum/html-css-cli-basics/README.md

 ### Creating Files

 Another high use command is the "touch" command for creating files.
-To remember this one I always think of Michelangelo's painting The Creation of Adam.
+To remember this one, think of Michelangelo's painting The Creation of Adam.
 This famous work shows God outstretching his arm reaching from the heavens and with his fingertip he creates the life of Adam.
 This command is as follows: "touch" followed by the "filename" such as: `touch filename`.

 Previously we created a folder called "my-awesome-project", let's move into that folder `cd my-awesome-project` and create a new file `touch index.html`.
 Now if we type `ls` we will see our new files index.html exists in the current directory.

 ### Opening

-To open a file in it's default program we use the "open" command followed by the "filename". so if we wanted to open our index file in the browser we would type: `open index.html`.
+To open a file in its default program we use the "open" command followed by the "filename". so if we wanted to open our index file in the browser we would type: `open index.html`.
 The open command accepts as its argument the relative path to the file you wish to open.
 Based on the file extension being ".html" the computer knew to open this particular file in a web browser.
 If the file extension had been something else like ".txt" it would have opened in a text editor instead.

 This index.html file is currently empty (there is no code yet) so it displays a blank window in the browser.
 Go ahead and close this browser window and go back into Terminal.